-If you’re traveling in from out of town or have a large group and don’t want to deal with the hassles of tailgating, the team at Tailgater Concierge can help you out!
+If you’re traveling in from out of town or have a large group and don’t want to deal with the hassles of tailgating, our team can help you out!
 We have reserved space in the Adler Planetarium lots – and access to parking spaces nearby if you or folks in your party are interested in driving.
 The team will handle all of the set-up, take-down, and clean-up of your tailgate equipment, and help coordinate all your catering and beverage needs.
 All you have to do is show up and have fun.
-If you’re interested in learning more, check out our Bears Page, or send us an email to email@example.com.
+If you’re interested in learning more, check out our Bears Page, or send us an email to [email protected].

 Chicago is a city that has something for literally EVERYONE.
 Check out the below blog posts for inspiration to plan out your weekend:

 - Top things to do in Chicago – https://www.thecrazytourist.com/top-25-things-to-do-in-chicago-il/

 - Concerts at Tinley Park – http://www.tinleyparkamphitheater.com/concerts/

 - Free concerts in Grant Park – http://www.grantparkmusicfestival.com/the-music/events-calendar

 Pro tip – if you’re not a big fan of the cold, we’d suggest going to a game EARLY in the season.
 September and October are great weather months that have that nip of fall in the air.